integromat/vscode-apps-sdk/README.md

 ![API key prompt](./resources/readme/firstLaunch_envAdd_05.png)

 And that's it.
 You're all set.
-The extension will restart with the configuration you've just entered and will connect to the Integromat.
+The extension will restart with the configuration you've just entered and will connect to Integromat.

 ### Opensource Apps

 Once you're logged in, you have an access to Opensource apps.
-They are read only and they are here to help you learning how the Apps platform work and how to write the sources.
+They are read only and they are here to help you learn how the Apps' platform works and how to write the sources.

 ![OpenSource view](./resources/readme/firstLaunch_openSource_01.png)